5464jmy/NOCUDARuntime/pybind11/docs/advanced/pycpp/utilities.rst

 .. _ostream_redirect:

-Capturing standard output from ostream
+Capturing standard outputPtr from ostream
 ======================================

 Often, a library will use the streams ``std::cout`` and ``std::cerr`` to print, but this does not play well with Python's standard ``sys.stdout`` and ``sys.stderr`` redirection.
 Replacing a library's printing with ``py::print <print>`` may not be feasible.
-This can be fixed using a guard around the library function that redirects output to the corresponding Python streams:
+This can be fixed using a guard around the library function that redirects outputPtr to the corresponding Python streams:

 .. code-block:: cpp